-Customers opt-in to engage with your brand because they want to have a positive impact on the products and services that matter to them.
+Customers engage with your brand because they want to have a positive impact on the products and services that matter to them.
 And, because customers engage repeatedly over time, you can build rich, relevant customer profiles that complement and enhance the data stored in your CRM or system of record.
 These profiles align stakeholders across the business around a unified understanding of the customer.

 What Exactly Can You Do with an Insight Community?